awsdocs/aws-support-user-guide/doc_source/security-trusted-advisor.md

 When you create a policy, you can specify the namespace of the service to allow or deny an action\.
 The namespace for Trusted Advisor is `trustedadvisor`\.
 However, you can't use the `trustedadvisor` namespace to allow or deny Trusted Advisor API operations in the AWS Support API\.
 You must use the `support` namespace for AWS Support instead\.

 **Note**
-If you have permissions to the [AWS Support](https://docs.aws.amazon.com/awssupport/latest/APIReference/) API, the Trusted Advisor widget in the AWS Management Console will show a summary view of your Trusted Advisor results\.
+If you have permissions to the [AWS Support](https://docs.aws.amazon.com/awssupport/latest/APIReference/) API, the Trusted Advisor widget in the AWS Management Console shows a summary view of your Trusted Advisor results\.
 To view your results in the Trusted Advisor console, you must have permission to the `trustedadvisor` namespace\.

 ## Trusted Advisor actions<a name="trusted-advisor-operations"></a>